scottt/scottt-bin/README.md

 * vm-start -- manage virtual machines through "virsh" / libvirt
 * mdns-discover -- use `avahi-browse` to discover network services
 * expressvpn-virtmanager-workaround -- restart virtmanager networks after ExpressVPN disconnect
-* generate-random-password -- use `openssl` to generate a random password
+* generate-random{,-password} -- use `openssl` to generate a random password
+* generate-ed25519-keypair -- use `openssl` to generate a ed25519 keypair
 * smbclient-browse -- browse available shares on an SMB host using `smbclient`

 Certificates